dwgebler/doclite/README.md

 ### Licensing

 DocLite is available under the GNU GPL v3 license as open source software.
-Pleae contact me if you would like to obtain a license for DocLite under different terms.
+Please contact me if you would like to obtain a license for DocLite under different terms.

 If you use DocLite and find it useful, I am very grateful for any support